codeigniter4/CodeIgniter4/contributing/README.md

 specifically interested in at any point in time.
 Join the discussion for those issues and let us know if you want to take the lead on one of them.

-At this time, we are not looking for out-of-scope contributions, only those that would be considered part of our controlled evolution!

 - [Contributor Covenant Code of Conduct](../CODE_OF_CONDUCT.md)
 - [Reporting a Bug](./bug_report.md)
 - [Sending a Pull Request](./pull_request.md)